Why Do My Water Pipes Make Noise?

 If the whistling sound seems to come from everywhere, you may have too much mineral buildup, a worn main water supply valve, or an ineffective pressure regulator.
-Have an expert determine the severity of any of these problems and recommend an effective fix.
+Have an expert perform plumbing system maintenance to determine the severity of any of these problems and recommend an effective fix.
 It will depend on the age of your pipes and the way your supply system is laid out.

 Thrumming and Vibrating Pipe Noises

 Thrumming or vibrating pipes indicate excessive water pressure.
 You can test your water pressure at home by purchasing a threaded pressure gauge that screws directly onto a faucet or valve.
 Make sure your home’s water pressure does not exceed 80 psi.
-If it’s higher than that, have a plumber install a pressure regulator, as high water pressure can be destructive to a home.
+If it’s higher than that, have a plumber install a pressure regulator; excessively high water pressure can be destructive to a home.

 Other Pipe Noises and Their Causes

 Other common pipe noises include a faint squeak or rubbing noise caused by copper pipes that aren’t insulated properly.
 The metal pipes heat up and expand when hot water runs through them, and they rub against the house’s structural features.
 Since supply pipes are usually drywalled in, homeowners don’t often wish to tear anything out to pad those pipes.
 If you have copper pipes and think this may be your issue, you can try turning the water heater temperature down slightly; sometimes a small difference in temperature eliminates the problem so you don’t have to ask a plumber to do any invasive pipe work.

 A dripping or ticking noise is cause for concern.
 It could be a drain issue or leak, both of which are best left to a professional for diagnosis and repair.
 Or it could be a more minor problem you can fix yourself, such as thermal expansion or a pressure issue.